ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Observation of network traffic.
 Attackers may observe messages exchanged between participants at the IP layer.
-     1. The time of transmission of input shares by clients could reveal information about user activity.
+     1. The time of transmission of input shares by Clients could reveal information about user activity.
-          * For example, if a user opts into a new feature, and the client immediately reports this to aggregators, then just by observing network traffic, the attacker can infer what the user did.
+          * For example, if a user opts into a new feature, and the Client immediately reports this to Aggregators, then just by observing network traffic, the attacker can infer what the user did.
-     1. Observation of message size could allow the attacker to learn how much input is being submitted by a client.
+     1. Observation of message size could allow the attacker to learn how much input is being submitted by a Client.
           * For example, if the attacker observes an encrypted message of some size, they can infer the size of the plaintext, plus or minus the cipher block size.
 From this they may be able to infer which